-The dominant political features of Latin America - the military governments, the wealthy elites, the repressed and impoverished masses - are in the main familiar.
+The dominant political features of Latin America - the military governments, the wealthy elites, the repressed and impoverished masses -- are in the main familiar.
 What may not be so familiar, and what the articles published here I think demonstrate, is that the repression of so many millions of people has been the source of the new and exciting developments in theology, economics, education and, largely though by no means exclusively, literature.
-The career of Oscar Romero, beginning as the private, almost aloof minister of orthodox devotionalism and ending as outspoken critic of oppression and injustice, was foreshadowed by the career of the great Chilean poet Pablo Neruda.
-The early poetry of Neruda had to do with, in his own words "lilacs/and popy-petalled metaphysics/and the rain repeatedly splattering/its words and drilling them full/of apertures and birds."
-The Spanish Civil War moved him to join the Communist Party and become a poet who sought to address and articulate a public consciousness:
+The career of Oscar Romero, beginning as the private, almost aloof minister of orthodox career of Oscar Romero, beginning as the private, almost alloof minister of offinedox devotionalism and ending as outspoken critic of oppression and injustice, was foreshadowed by the career of the great Chilean poet Pablo Neruda.
+The early poetry of Neruda had to do with, in his own words "lilacs/and poppy-petalled metaphysics/and the rain repeatedly splattering/its words and drilling them full/of apertures and birds."
+The Spanish Civil War moved him to join the Communist Party and become a poet who sought to address and artisulate a public consciousness: articulate a public consciousness: